-Travelling with award-winning wildlife photographer Nick Garbutt, this itinerary explores the relatively unknown and unexplored area of the Pantanal, with great opportunities to see the elusive jaguar.
+Travelling with award-winning wildlife photographer Nick Garbutt, this itinerary explores the relatively unknown and unexplored area of the Pantanal, with great opportunities to see and photograph the elusive jaguar.

 The Pantanal supports a breathtaking array of species.
 Travelling on foot and by boat, or even by horseback or snorkelling should you wish, through spectacular wetlands and forest, you will enjoy the very real possibility of seeing iconic and rare animals frequently and up close.